emanuelhuff/test/README.md

 - Codes in the 2xx range indicate success.
 - Codes in the 4xx range indicate errors related to the data passed in the request.
-- Codes in the 5xx range indicate errors within TechPort itself (automatically reported).
+- Codes in the 5xx range indicate errors within TechPort itself (automatically reported to the TechPort team).

-For more details on available objects, properties, and RESTful URIs, please refer to the [API documentation](https://techport.nasa.gov/help/articles/api) provided by NASA TechPort.
+For more details on the endpoints, schemas, and general API information, please refer to the [API documentation](https://techport.nasa.gov/help/articles/api) provided by TechPort.

 ## Example Script